bwhmather/bedit/docs/roadmap.md

 **Status**: started in Tepl

-As a quick stopgap measure, prevent those files from being loaded in the first place, show an infobar with an error message.
+As a stopgap measure, prevent those files from being loaded in the first place, show an infobar with an error message.

 Longer-term solution: fix the performance problem in GTK for very long lines.